Frequently Asked Questions for Campus Admissions

 The Saint Joseph’s graduate leaves knowing that they can make a difference.
 Employers say our graduates are extremely well prepared and ready to contribute professionally.
 Alumni of Saint Joseph’s College are vice presidents of international banks, emergency room nurses, television reporters, teachers, principals, and successful entrepreneurs.
 Students who choose to continue their education attend graduate schools across the country and abroad.

-Career Services assists with career planning, job search strategies, and the graduate school application process.
-In a recent survey conducted by Career Services, 95 percent of graduates were either employed or attending graduate school within eight months of graduation.
+The Career Studio assists with career planning, job search strategies, and the graduate school application process.
+In a recent survey conducted by the Career Studio, 95 percent of graduates were either employed or attending graduate school within eight months of graduation.